linhvu2695/Tutorials/mnist/README.md

 ### 2. Virtual Env Creation & Activation

-- `python3 -m venv venv` for initialising the virtual environment
+- `python3 -m venv env` for initialising the virtual environment
-- `source venv/bin/activate` for activating the virtual environment
+- `source env/bin/activate` for activating the virtual environment
 - An `env` directory shall be created in your project.
 Take note to include it in `.gitignore`

 ### 3. Dependency Installation